jacek-marchwicki/example-rx-and-kotlin-and-either/articles/nice-reader-writer-pattern.md

 }
 ```

 It's very, very hard to read.
-Hopefully, kotlin has built-in extensions functions for `ReadWriteLock` so you can change your code to:
+Thankfully, Kotlin has built-in extension functions for `ReadWriteLock` so you can change your code to:

 ```kotlin
 @Test